What is installation time like for both methods?

 How important are high ponytails and and top knots to me?
 Hand-tied extensions undoubtable allow for easier concealment and allow for more styles without anything showing.

 How full of a look do I want?
 Hand-tied extensions can allow for a fuller look.
-If you desire more than 120 grams of hair, it is a good idea to look into hand-tied extensions.
+If you desire pinterest worthy hair it is a good idea to look into hand-tied extensions.

 Which extension is best for my hair type?
 We recommend booking in for a consult to be 100% sure which method is the best fit for your hair type.
 Generally speaking, hand-tied extensions are a great option for ladies with very fine to fine hair as they conceal easier than tape-in extensions.
 If your hair is medium density to thick, both options would be great for you and it comes down to budget and preference.